-The European Commission has approved a €56 million Irish scheme to support the agricultural sector, in particular fodder producers, in the context of Russian invasion of Ukraine.
+The European Commission has approved amendments to an Irish scheme, including a €200 million budget increase, to further support companies in the context of Russia's war against Ukraine.

 Ireland is to receive €169 million from the Just Transition Fund (JTF) thanks to the approval today of its Territorial Just Transition Plan (TJTP).